galgantar/standard-deviants/index.markdown

 </details>

-Todo: plot of page ranks.<br>
-The following plot exhibits cross-link interactions among the top ranked subreddits 👯‍♀️.

 <div class="flourish-embed flourish-network" data-src="visualisation/26800696"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26800696/thumbnail" width="100%" alt="network visualization" /></noscript></div>

-# Main Course IV - Textual Analysis 🤌
+# Contorni - Textual Analysis 🤌

 Of course, no menu is complete without Term Frequency - Inverse Document Frequency (TF-IDF).
 We perform TF-IDF on post titles, follow-up with a regular linear regression, and finally plot the results.
 The coefficient of determination $R^2$ is used to assess the amount of explained variance a title has on the post's virality. $R^2$ ranges from $0 \le R^2 \le 1$, where $R^2=0$ means the title does not have any effect on virality, and $R^2=1$ means the title explains all the variance.